joycenerd/AICUP_MangoClassification/README.md

 ## Results

-For now I get 77% accurary when using 200 epochs and only resnet50 as my model
+We can get 84% accuracy using EfficientNet.